JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Containers.md

 Can be opened for free
 ## Crate
 1 Rare items / 2 Common Items
-Can be opened by any attack
+Can be opened by an attack
+* We can determine the necessary strength of this attack later.
+* #playtest

 ## Chest
 1 Legendary item / 2 Rare Items / 3 Common Items
-* #playtest playtest ratios
+* #playtest play test ratios
 Can be opened by a lockpick